-9-Day / 8-Night South Texas Birding & Nature Tour w/ Michael Marsden \$2790 from Corpus Christi, Departing McAllen Arrival Airport is Corpus Christi International (CRP); Departure Airport is McAllen Miller International (MFE)
+9-Day / 8-Night South Texas Birding & Nature Tour \$3190 DBL / \$3590 SGL from Corpus Christi, Departing McAllen Arrival Airport is Corpus Christi International (CRP); Departure Airport is McAllen Miller International (MFE)

 South Texas is one of the great birding destinations in the United States, and for good reason.
-Due to its proximity to the humid tropics of Mexico, the subtropical woodlands of the Rio Grande Valley boast over two dozen tropical bird species that spill across the border, from chachalacas to pauraques.
+Due to its proximity to the humid tropics of Mexico, the subtropical woodlands of the Rio Grande Valley boast more than two dozen tropical bird species that spill across the border, from chachalacas to pauraques.
 Here, colorful Great Kiskadee and personable Green Jay mingle with temperate species.
 These tropical species occur nowhere else in the United States.

-We explore three of South Texas' most productive regions: Coastal lagoons and shallow wetlands that throng with thousands of shorebirds, herons, and waterfowl (and wintering endangered Whooping Crane); the arid inland expanse of Tamaulipan thorn-scrub, which harbors a collection of species typical of the American Southwest, like Cactus Wren and Pyrrhuloxia; and the subtropical savannas, wetlands, and riparian woodlands of the Lower Rio Grande Valley with their decidedly tropical species like Hook-billed Kite and Altamira Oriole.
+We explore three of South Texas' most productive regions: Coastal lagoons and shallow wetlands that throng with thousands of shorebirds, herons, and waterfowl (and wintering endangered Whooping Crane); the arid inland expanse of Tamaulipan thornscrub, which harbors a collection of species typical of the American Southwest, like Cactus Wren and Pyrrhuloxia; and the subtropical savannas, wetlands, and riparian woodlands of the Lower Rio Grande Valley with their decidedly tropical species like Hook-billed Kite and Altamira Oriole.

-Additionally, over 300 species of butterflies have been recorded in the Lower Rio Grande Valley.
-Many sites we visit have plantings to attract these butterflies, where we may see a diversity of these delightful creatures, as well as some of the nearly 100 species of dragonflies and damselflies found in the area.
+Flowering plants and butterflies feature so prominently on this tour we invited Central American butterfly expert and naturalist Robert Gallardo to join this trip.
+More than 300 species of butterflies have been recorded in the Lower Rio Grande Valley and many sites we visit have plantings to attract them, along with some of the nearly 100 species of dragonflies and damselflies also found in the area.